 BEIJING — The chances of a new South Korean fighter competition this decade are rising, with the air force, apparently fed up with the long-running KF-X indigenous fighter proposal, saying it may seek imported combat aircraft instead.
 The KF-X’s future, never assured, is looking increasingly doubtful as the Defense Acquisition Program Agency (DAPA), pushed by the finance ministry, orders a review of the proposed program’s costs by a think thank that has already opposed it. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Korean Air Force Looks At Fighter Imports Instead Of KF-X".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Korean Air Force Looks At Fighter Imports Instead Of KF-X".